 That being the case, despite my honest desire for Batman v.
 Superman: Dawn of Justice to be a megahit, I must confess I was underwhelmed by the trailer drop last week.
-Maybe my expectations were too high; I considered the comic-con version of the Batman v.
-Superman trailer to be one of the best this year.
-But for anyone who follows my twitter (shameless plug even though I don’t tweet as much as I should), they would have seen a swift and averse reaction to this new trailer.
+Maybe my expectations were too high; I considered the Comic-Con version of the Batman v Superman trailer to be one of the best this year.
+But for anyone who follows my Twitter, they would have seen a swift and averse reaction to this new trailer.
 This negatives response was mirrored by many others, both DC fans and non-fans alike.
 In fact, when watching the trailer for the first time, I actually had to stop it at multiple points to take in the surprise at what I was seeing.
 As much as I hate direct and constant Marvel to DC comparisons, I do think this is a prime occasion to look at what I think the Batman v.
 Superman trailer got wrong that the Civil War trailer happened to get right.

 The first and most dramatic difference between the two was a sense of focus and tightly woven narrative.
 As I wrote in my initial review of the Civil War trailer, it left the audience with an unequivocal sense of the movie’s focus: Captain America.
 We saw more or less a continuation of the storyline of Captain America: Winter Soldier.
 Cap’s relationship with Bucky was front and center, brought to the fore by virtue of an ideological battle over the Sokovia Accords.
 You see other supporting cast-members in the background—the Scarlet Witch, Hawkeye, Black Widow—but they don’t distract.
 Black Panther, a new character, is introduced without jarring effect.
 It was remarkably well crafted.